What To Do If Injured At Work in Ohio

 Report Your Injury for Workers’ Compensation

-If you sustain injuries while on the job you should report the injury to your employer immediately.
-Then, complete an accident report in writing.
-It is important to report any injury to your employer even if you think it is a minor personal injury that will not require medical treatment.
+If you sustain injuries while on the job, the first thing you should do (if you are able to) is report the injury to your employer.
+You’ll then need to complete an accident report in writing.
+It is important to report any injury to your employer immediately, even if you think it is a minor personal injury that will not require medical treatment.

-Most employers will work with their employees to help them get medical treatment and file a workers’ compensation claim.
-If your employer or the Ohio Bureau of Worker’s Compensation does not treat you fairly, Mark L. Newman, attorney in Cincinnati, Ohio can help you file a claim to obtain all the benefits available to you.
+Most employers will work with their employees to help them get the medical treatment they need and file a workers’ compensation claim.
+If your employer or the Ohio Bureau of Worker’s Compensation does not treat you fairly, Mark L. Newman, an experienced attorney in Cincinnati, Ohio, can help you file a claim to obtain all the workers’ comp benefits available to you.

-When you are injured on the job you should seek medical treatment immediately.
-Tell the doctor how you sustained the injuries.
-Remember to tell your doctor that your injuries came from working.
+The next thing you should do is seek medical treatment immediately.
+Tell the doctor how you sustained the injuries and be sure to inform them that your injuries occurred while on the job.
 You can treat with any doctor in an emergency or for your initial treatment.
-After the first visit you must treat with an Ohio BWC certified provider for your medical bills to be paid.
+After the first visit, however, you must receive treatment from an Ohio BWC-certified medical provider for your medical bills to be paid.

 File a Workers’ Compensation Claim

-To file a worker’s compensation claim you must file a First Report of Injury (FROI) with the Ohio BWC or the managed care organization.
-You can complete the FROI online at ohiobwc.com or complete it and fax it to the Ohio BWC at 866-336-8352.
+To file a worker’s compensation claim in Ohio you must file a First Report of Injury (FROI) with the Ohio BWC or the Managed Care Organization.
+You can complete the FROI online at ohiobwc.com or complete it and fax it to the Ohio BWC at (866) 336-8352.

-Mark L. Newman will represent you on a contingent fee basis, which means he is not entitled to attorney fees unless you are awarded disability benefits.
-If you have questions about applying for Workers’ Compensation, or need help filing an appeal, please call us at (513) 533-2009 or contact us by email.
+Attorney at Law Mark L. Newman will represent you on a contingency fee basis, which means he is not entitled to attorney fees unless you are awarded workers’ comp benefits.
+If you have questions about applying for workers’ compensation or need help filing an appeal, please call us at (513) 533-2009 or contact us online to schedule a consultation today.

 Attorney Mark L. Newman Can Answer Your Questions